 Engagement on social security

-We are creating opportunities for people across the country to get involved in the design and operation of Scotland's new social security system.
+We have created opportunities for people across the country to get involved in the design and operation of Scotland's new social security system.

 Scotland's social security system is being shaped by people with direct experience of the current benefits system, through the use of Experience Panels.

 The Experience Panels research project was set up in 2017 and will run until the relevant benefits are being delivered by Social Security Scotland.
 More than 2,400 volunteers from across Scotland signed up.

-Experience Panels involve people with experience of the benefits that are being devolved to the Scottish Government, including:
+Experience Panels involve people with experience of the benefits devolved to the Scottish Government, including:

 - most ill health and disability benefits including Disability Living Allowance, Personal Independence Payment, Attendance Allowance and Severe Disablement Allowance